rajhatwar477-jpg/CodeAlpha_AutoCAD_Internship/CodeAlpha_AutoCAD_Internship/3.Task_3/README.md

 | `render-01-perspective.png` | Perspective/isometric render — full length, angled view showing jaw geometry |
 | `render-02-front.png` | Near-front/elevation render showing the jaw opening and shank taper |

-> ⚠️ **Missing: native 3D source file.** Only rendered images were provided.
-The task brief requires submitting the 3D model file itself (e.g. `.f3d`, `.step`, `.iges`, `.stl`, `.dwg` 3D solid, or your modeling software's native format) alongside the renders.
-Add the source file to this folder before final submission — reviewers/graders will typically want to open and inspect the actual geometry, not just the rendered output.

 ## Modeling Notes (inferred from renders)
 - Flat, tapered shank transitioning to a wider head at the jaw end.